QBRC/multiTAP/README.md

 <img src="doc_img/public-step7.png">

+> [!NOTE]
-Note: Given the random initialization of the clusterings and dimensionality reduction, you might get slightly different results even though both of our algorithms are set with a random seed.
+> Given the random initialization of the clusterings and dimensionality reduction, you might get slightly different results even though both of our algorithms are set with a random seed.

 In additional, you could visualizing the cluster assignments against the positive markers to oberve any patterns: <img src="doc_img/public-step7b.png">